From the Provence of the Popes to the Luberon – Self-guided

 3 - Moderate - hilly, sometimes mountainous - 50 to 80 km

-5 nights in a three- or four-star hotel, double occupancy;
+5 nights in a three- or four-star hotel, based on double occupancy;

 5 breakfasts;

-luggage transport between each stage town (one per person, maximum 20 kg) (luggage transfer is at 10 a.m.);
+luggage transport between each stopover city (one bag per person, maximum 20 kg) (luggage transfer takes place at 10 a.m.);

 GPX data, maps, and daily itineraries in electronic format;

-Not included: transportation of the passenger, their luggage, and their bicycle to the starting point; equipment, such as the bicycle; the presence of a guide; mechanical assistance and access to a support vehicle; costs in the event of mechanical or physical problems.
+Not included: transportation of the passenger, their luggage, and their bicycle to the starting point; equipment, such as the bicycle; the services of a guide; mechanical repairs and access to a support vehicle; and costs incurred in the event of mechanical or physical issues.

-5 nights in a three- or four-star hotel, double occupancy;
+5 nights in a three- or four-star hotel, based on double occupancy;

 5 breakfasts;

-luggage transport between each stage town (one per person, maximum 20 kg) (luggage transfer is at 10 a.m.);
+luggage transport between each stopover city (one bag per person, maximum 20 kg) (luggage transfer takes place at 10 a.m.);

 GPX data, maps, and daily itineraries in electronic format;

-Not included: transportation of the passenger, their luggage, and their bicycle to the starting point; equipment, such as the bicycle; the presence of a guide; mechanical assistance and access to a support vehicle; costs in the event of mechanical or physical problems.
+Not included: transportation of the passenger, their luggage, and their bicycle to the starting point; equipment, such as the bicycle; the services of a guide; mechanical repairs and access to a support vehicle; and costs incurred in the event of mechanical or physical issues.

 Bromont